lemmyg/t2-apple-audio-dsp/README.md

 sudo rm -r /usr/share/pipewire/devices/apple
 ```

+### Disclaimer
+This project has been create to share the settings with [T2 kernel team](https://wiki.t2linux.org/).
+Note that the project is still under working in progress and may not be safe for general usage.
+Misconfigured settings in userspace could damage speakers permanently.

 ### Buildin 3 microphone  DSP config

 This project aims to address the low audio signal issue caused by the T2 audio driver in the built in microphone in Linux by providing a Pipewire filterchain configuration that mixes and normalizes 3 mics digital audio signal in real-time.
 For more information about the T2 kernel team, please visit [T2 kernel team](https://wiki.t2linux.org/)